KSchlobohm/devup-aad-for-devs/docs/demo.md

 1. Choose ASP.NET Core Web App
 1. Apply the recommended changes
 1. Download the code sample
-1. Run the web app and observe
+1. Run the web app and observe (talk about manifest.json while that starts)

 - We can see the Quickstart working as expected.